markifornia/projects/vuejs/vue3-basics/README.md

 #### Curious Questions

 1. Why does v-cloak need to be manually added?
+This should be added to VueJS's base code by default.